Joel-Haeberli/computer-science/docs/themes/618 SPA TOC - Exam Questions.md

 7. What happens, if a rule matches/does not match a packet?
 8. Which predefined targets are known with "iptables" and what do they do?
 9. Do you know some "match/target extensions" and their work?
-10. What ist the purpose of the match extension "state"/"conntrack" of iptables?
+10. What is the purpose of the match extension "state"/"conntrack" of iptables?
 11. What states of connections can be checked by iptables using the match extension "conntrack"?
 12. How can packets be marked for further processing?
 13. Which kind of processing can be done?